resoursea/api/README.md

 - Requests for the route `/gophers/:ID` will be answered by the `Gopher` type.

 - Methods in `Gopher` could request for `*api.ID`.
 This dependency keeps the requested ID for this Resource present in the URI.

+## The Initializer `Init` Method

+This method is used to insert/modify the initial value of some method.
+If you defined the initial state of this resource on the API creation, this state will always be injected as the first argument of this method.
+This method just can return the resource itself and/or an error.
+If this method returns an error, this value will be returned by the `api.NewRouter` method.

+## The Constructor `New` Method

+This method is used to construct the value of the Resource before it is injected.
+The initial value of this method will always be injected as the first argument of this method.
+This method just can return the resource itself and/or an error.
+If this method returns an error, this value can be caught by any subsequent method.

 ### ID